meall-tech/website/readme.md

 ## About

 This is MeAll's website, build with Astro.
-A minimalistic website to showcase projects and news.
+A minimalistic website to showcase products and news.

 ### Development